AwesomeuncleB/AwesomeuncleB/README.md

 My expertise lies in:

 - Data Science: Applying statistical and computational techniques to extract insights from data and building ML/DL Models.
+Currently learning about AI Agents...

 - IoT (Internet of Things): Building intelligent systems that connect the physical and digital world.